Bachelor of Design in Interior Architecture

 Standard entry requirements

 Applicants must have completed an Australian Year 12 qualification, Australian Qualifications Framework Diploma, or equivalent Australian or overseas qualification at the required level.
 UTS: Design, Architecture and Building may consider applications based on the results of the Special Tertiary Admissions Test (STAT) if students lack academic qualifications but have extensive professional experience.
 The STAT is conducted through the Universities Admissions Centre.
 Students must refer to the inherent requirements for all degrees offered by Design and Architecture in the Faculty of Design, Architecture and Building.
 Non-current school leavers are selected on the basis of academic merit or on the basis of portfolio and interview rank.
-Applicants are advised to submit an optional portfolio.
+Students must refer to the portfolio eligibility for the faculty

 Recognition